 plus the time for delivery (as an ordinary passport).

 You can collect your passport at the same mission where you made your application, or you can ask for it to be delivered to some other mission or to a police station.
-You can authorise another person to collect your passport or ask the mission to mail it directly to your home.
+You can authorise another person to collect your passport or, in some countries, ask the mission to mail it directly to your home.
 An extra fee will be charged for the mailing.

 If your passport is lost, stolen or damaged while abroad, you can get an emergency passport to return home or to continue your travel.
 An emergency passport is issued for the duration of your travel, but for no longer than 12 months.
 An emergency passport is issued by the mission.
 Please note that the United States, for example, does not accept an emergency passport without a visa.
 You must report the loss or theft of your passport to the local police and present the notification at the mission when applying for a replacement passport.